Jonathan Carroll (politician): 2018

 In 2018, Carroll won the Democratic nomination and Mary Battinus won the Republican nomination for the 57th district.
 Battinus dropped out of the election two months after the primary.
 The Republican Party did not nominate a replacement candidate and Carroll ran unopposed.

 2020

 In the 2020 election, Carroll was the only candidate to file to run in the primary election or general election.

 2022

 In 2022, Carroll won the Democratic nomination and Rory Welch won the Republican nomination for the 57th district.
 In the general election, Carroll defeated Welch with 22,553 votes (63.63%) to Welch's 12,889 votes (36.37%).

+2024

+On July 3, 2023, facing a primary challenge from Tracy Katz Muhl, Carroll announced that he had decided not to run for reelection in 2024.
+Following Carroll's resignation, Katz Muhl was appointed to serve out the remainder of the term.